 This methodological dispute has raged in the study of all regions, not just Africa.
-It is far from merely academic and it has divided entire university departments in sometimes acrimonious battles, as resources were reshuffled away from area studies in the wake of the Cold War, when there was suddenly less of a national security interest in knowing about other regions and cultures (Bates 1997).
-It should be clear from our introduction that we believe in the universality of African politics and in the contributions that the study of the continent can also make to political science in general.
+It is far from merely academic and it has divided entire university departments in sometimes acrimonious battles, as resources were reshuffled away from area studies in the wake of the Cold War, when there seemed to be less of a national security interest in knowing about other regions and cultures (Bates 1997).
+It should be clear from our introduction that we believe in the universality of African politics and in the contributions that the study of the continent can make to political science in general.
 We think African politics should be studied like politics elsewhere.
 At the same time, we do not think such study is possible without a grounded knowledge of the region, gained in part from fieldwork and from learning about local histories and cultures.
 We therefore find the distinction between area studies and rational choice or other universal methods to be unnecessarily divisive.
-We agree instead with Ron Kassimir (1997:156) that "local knowledge and global knowledge are inseparable and mutually constitutive."2 And we think students would be ill inspired not to fill their analytical toolboxes with as many tools as possible.
+We agree instead with Ron Kassimir (1997:156) that "local knowledge and global knowledge are inseparable and mutually constitutive."
+And we think students should fill their analytical toolboxes with as many tools as possible.

 One last qualification before we move on to more substantive concerns.
 This is a book about African politics, but it does not deal with all of the continent's fifty-four countries.
-Our focus is the forty-nine states of sub-Saharan Africa (see the Appendix on pp. 379-383).
+Our focus is the forty-nine states of sub-Saharan Africa (see the Appendix on pp. 413-417).
 We do not discuss the politics of Algeria, Egypt, Libya, Morocco, or Tunisia, which are commonly studied with the "Arab world" or together with Middle Eastern countries.
 This segregation is due partly to historical patterns of knowledge distribution in academia-some of it idiosyncratic-and partly to substantive differences in the politics of these two regions.
 Because of the limitations of our training and experience, we do not challenge the tradition of studying sub-Saharan Africa separately from North Africa.
 It is worth noting, however, that there are some remarkable exceptions to this approach, not least Crawford Young's (2012) The Postcolonial State in Africa.

 Finally, a word about student level.
 This textbook provides a systematic introduction to African politics south of the Sahara.
 Its use requires little prior knowledge.
-However, it does not present information on the basic facts of Africa and its countries, which is easily available from many other sources (e.g., Griffiths 1995; Africa South of the Sahara 2013, 2012; CIA 2013), and it is probably best suited to students with some basic knowledge of political science, particularly comparative politics.
+However, it does not present information on the basic facts of Africa and its countries, which is easily available from many other sources (e.g., Griffiths 1995; Africa South of the Sahara 2019, 2018; CIA 2018), and it is probably best suited to students with some basic knowledge of political science, particularly comparative politics.
 We also hope that the book will be a companion for further study and act as a work of reference.
-For each topic, it reviews a range of theories and arguments, comparing and contrasting the most important contributions in the field, and singling out their implications for policy or for further study.
+We regard the book's bibliography to be an invaluable resource in and of itself.
+For each topic, the textbook reviews a range of theories and arguments, comparing and contrasting the most important contributions in the field, and singling out their implications for policy or for further study.
 Thus, more advanced undergraduate and graduate students, as well as policymakers and other professionals who focus on Africa, might also find the material here of interest and of assistance in their work.